0k/oem/README.rst

 using ``oem``:

+- ``oem init`` allows you to create skeletin of new project easily
-- manage your XML data files easily by importing UI modifications.
+- ``oem rec import`` manage your XML data files easily by importing UI modifications.

 Compatibility